DiskJunky/MergeO/README.md

 ## Complex Examples
 MergeO can deal with more complex merges, handing nested objects, collections, custom merge styles and custom merge styles only at particular points in the model.
-This section will outline each of these scenarios.
+This section will outline some of these scenarios.

 ### Nested Merges
 For nested objects, the same principles apply.
 The merge strategy (more on that later), used